-If you'd like to try using toothpaste to prevent cold sores, apply a thin smear of a white, non-gel toothpaste to the place where you feel the itching or tingling that precedes a cold sore.
-Apply the paste before going to sleep at night and every hour or couple of hours during the day.
-To remove the toothpaste, wipe it with a soft facecloth soaked in warm water.
-You can also use toothpaste in the same way to help dry out the blisters if the cold sore appears, and return your skin to normal quickly.
+If you want to try the toothpaste treatment, apply a thin layer of white, non-gel SLS toothpaste to the area where you think a cold sore will appear.
+Many people feel an itching or tingling before a cold sore erupts.
+Apply this at night before you go to bed and every hour or every two hours during the day.
+Remove the toothpaste with a soft cloth dampened in warm water.
+You may also try this same technique to help dry out cold sore blisters.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.